COSIMA/regional-mom6/docs/contributing/docker_image_dev.md

 # Docker Image & Github Testing (For contributors)

-regional-mom6 uses a docker image in github actions for holding large data.
+regional-mom6 uses a docker image in Github actions for holding large data.
 It wasn't directly being used, but for downloading the curvilinear grid for testing, we are using it.
 This document is a list of helpful commands to work on it.

 The link to the image is at:
 [https://github.com/COSIMA/regional-mom6/pkgs/container/regional-test-env](https://github.com/COSIMA/regional-mom6/pkgs/container/regional-test-env)